 Cookbook

-Practical patterns for building agents and pipelines in Harn.
-Each recipe is self-contained with a short explanation and working code.
+Task-oriented recipes for building agents and pipelines in Harn.
+Each recipe is self-contained — copy a block into a .harn file, set the provider credentials it expects, and run.

 Single-shot prompt with a system message.
 Set ANTHROPIC_API_KEY (or the appropriate key for your provider) before running.